rbisdorff/Digraph3/docSphinx/tutorial.rst

 Browsing the performance tableau ................................

-We may visualize the same performance tableau in a colorws setting in the default system browser with the command:
+We may visualize the same performance tableau in a two-colors setting in the default system browser with the command:
         >>> odg.showHTMLPerformanceTableau()
         >>> ...